openflighthpc/flight-facade/README.md

 #### Node Facade: Standalone

-The first implementation for the `nodes` is `FlightFacade::Facades::NodeFacade::Standalone` which requires a static hash of node data.
+The primary implementation for the `nodes` is `FlightFacade::Facades::NodeFacade::Standalone` which requires a static hash of node data.
 It is initialised by:

 ```
 FlightFacade::Facades::NodeFacade::Standalone.new(<node-data-hash>)